A seemingly inconspicuous bird, the wren has captivated imaginations for centuries, including that of Inside Ecology’s Co-Founder, Kate Priestman…

 I watch wrens hopping about the garden most days and never seem to lose the feeling of joy that this little bird inspires.
 They are nimble little things, never staying in one place for more than a second or two before hopping onto the next rocky footing of the dry stone wall, searching for food.
 Their explosive song, commands immediate attention, as if to say “Hey, over here!
 I may be small in size, but not in personality”.
 These little birds intrigue me, and I wanted to find out more about them…

-The family name ‘Troglodytidae’ is derived from ‘troglodyte’, meaning “cave-dweller” – this stems from the tendency of some species to forage in dark crevices, or may be with reference to their delicately constructed nests, which have only a small opening.
+The family name ‘Troglodytidae’ is derived from ‘troglodyte’, meaning “cave-dweller” – this stems from the tendency of some species to forage in dark crevices, or may refer to their delicately constructed nests, which have only a small opening.

 The Eurasian wren is among the smallest birds in its range, while the smaller species from the Americas are reportedly among the smallest passerines in that part of the world.
 They range in size from the white-bellied wren, which averages under 10cm (3.9in) and 9g (0.32oz), to the giant wren, which averages about 22cm (8.7in) and weighs almost 50g (1.8oz).

 Visually, there is little difference between adult and juvenile wrens, and the majority of the family are brown, grey, black and white in coloration.
 They occur in a wide range of habitats, from dry, sparsely wooded country to rainforest, with most species found at low levels.
-In addition, most species are resident; however, a small number of wrens are partially migratory.
+In addition, the majority of species are resident; however, a small number of wrens are partially migratory.

 Temperate species generally occur in pairs, but some tropical species may occur in groups of up to 20 birds.